Gorka to Newsmax: Impeaching Biden About Exposing Dems, Corruption

 "They raided Menendez's house 15 months ago and the photographs of the cash and the gold bars were released last week," he said.
 "What happened at Mara Lago with that [large] raid by the FBI, almost instantaneously the cover pages of classified documents were leaked to the press.
 That tells you everything you need to know this isn't just about the Bidens and their crime cartel.
 This is about the left, the organism that is the left, and the permanent bureaucracy."

-Gorka advised House Oversight Chairman James Comer, R-Ky., to expand his committee’s investigation into the FBI and other institutions that let then Vice President Biden and his family get away with so much.
+Gorka advised House Oversight Chair James Comer, R-Ky., to expand his committee's investigation into the FBI and other institutions that let then Vice President Biden and his family get away with so much.

 "So, my advice [to Comer] is open the aperture.
 Talk about the FBI, talk about the permanent bureaucracy, talk about how does a man who is vice president get numerous pseudonymous, government email accounts without the permission of his boss [former President] Barack Obama," he said.
 "Like Dan Bongino, former Secret Service agent says, 'Connect the dots' and eventually you'll see the dots connect all the way up to Obama himself.
 That's the real story, James Comer.
 Concentrate on that."